vincelee888/ourcastlefield/site/content/action-groups/spirit-of-place.md

 summary:
   heading: Spirit of Place
   image: /uploads/spirit-of-place-summary.jpg
-  text: Something about spirit of place
+  text: Working with the National Trust to understand the spirit of Castlefield
 main:
   body: >-
     ![View of Castlefield with Beetham Tower in the